kzys/blog/en/content/posts/2020/go-test-1.md

 ---
 title: "How Go's testing works (1)"
-date: 2020-04-21T20:46:49-07:00
+date: 2020-04-21T22:52:57-07:00
-draft: true
 ---

 I've been using primarily Go at work since last summer and Go's testing package bit me a few times.
 Do you know that `FailNow()` is killing a goroutine?
 I didn't even know that killing a goroutine is possible.

-In this series, I will explain how `go test` works, from `go test` command to `testing` package by peeking into the implementations.
+In this series, I will explain how Go's testing works, from `go test` command to `testing` package by peeking into the implementations.

 ### Let's start from "go test"!

 In Go, a lot of official toolchain is invoked through the go command and testing is no exception.
 Let's start from `go test`.

 [src/cmd/go/main.go](https://github.com/golang/go/blob/go1.14.2/src/cmd/go/main.go) has the go command's main function.
-Unlike Git where all subcommands are actually different binaries.
+Unlike Git where all subcommands are different binaries.
 The go command has all subcommands inside.

 ```go
 func init() {